Aaron-Junker/aaron-junker.github.io/_posts/2021-07-04-My feedback for the Feedback Hub.md

 <small><a href="https://aka.ms/AA8a3ix">https://aka.ms/AA8a3ix</a></small>

 No Points.
 No Award.
 Nothing.
 The quests are really pointless.
 They're more tutorials for new features.
 Not quests.
 You can just click finish, even if you didn't do something.
-## How could Microsoft repair their fault?
+## How could Microsoft make it better?
 In my opinion Microsoft should:

 *   Add more employees or allow outside collaborators